appveyor/website/src/docs/deployment/index.md

 - provider: Environment
   name: production
   on:
-    APPVEYOR_REPO_TAG: true # keep casing as in this sample for Linux builds (Linux environment variables are case-sensitive)
+    APPVEYOR_REPO_TAG: true # keep casing this way for Linux builds where variables are case-sensitive
 ```

-Note that

 However, please note that in case of **annotated** tag, `branch` and `appveyor_repo_tag` are mutually exclusive.
 This is because, for webhook created as a result of **annotated** tag, there is no practical reliable way to recognize what branch the tag was created from.
 Therefore with this setting deployment will happen only for the master branch: